-We also investigate cell behaviour, and the dynamic behaviour of molecular motors within cells, using time-lapse phase and fluorescence microscopy and most recently using our new instant structured illumination microscope.
+We also investigate cell behaviour, and the dynamic behaviour of molecular motors within cells, using time-lapse phase and fluorescence microscopy, our new instant structured illumination microscope, and dSTORM and PALM.
 Our research forms part of the major effort in structural biology at Leeds.

 As part of a group working on the primary cilium, we have used dSTORM (direct Stochastic Optical Reconstruction Microscopy) on a home-built 3D set up at Leeds to image proteins in the transition zone.
 This example shows the protein RPGRIP1L.
 For more information see our recent paper Lambacher et al., (2016) TMEM107 recruits ciliopathy proteins to subdomains of the ciliary transition zone and causes Joubert syndrome.
 Nature Cell Biology, 18 p122-131 link to article